Constructive and Actual Notice in Civil Lawsuits Differences

 In this case, the court might allow you to do the next best thing and give constructive notice.

 Constructive notice is sometimes called "legal fiction" because the court presumes knowledge that the defendant might not in fact have.
-For example, if notice of divorce summons is printed in a local newspaper but the spouse who is being sued for divorce has left the state, how would he know about the legal action?
+For example, if notice of divorce summons is printed in a local newspaper but the spouse who is being sued for divorce has left the state, how would they know about the legal action?
 The court nonetheless proceeds on the assumption that the person does indeed know.

 If you purchase property, it's presumed that you know the legal status of that property because it's available through public records.
 A judge will simply say that you should have had a title search done if you later claim that you didn't know the property had liens against it.
 That's constructive notice.